-Oxaliplatin is also called Eloxatin.
-It’s a treatment for different types of cancer.
+Oxaliplatin is a type of chemotherapy drug.
+It is also called Eloxatin.
+It’s a treatment for bowel cancer and some other types of cancer.

 You usually have oxaliplatin in combination with other chemotherapy drugs.
 It depends on the type of cancer you have as to which drugs you have it with.

 Oxaliplatin interferes with the development of DNA in a cell.
 This stops it from dividing into 2 new cells and kills it.